 IKB offers a wide range of measures to support its employees.
 The available training is concentrated around needs-oriented professional seminars.
 Methodological and behavioural training, foreign language courses and management seminars are also offered, for example.
-In the financial year 2019/20, there were over 400 qualification measures with a total of 2,800 participations.
+In response to the coronavirus crisis, most further training measures were switched to digital formats.
+In the financial year 2020, there were approximately 300 qualification measures with a total of 2,800 participations.